data-orb/dataorb-server-setup/play-DEPRECATED/README.md

 ./reinit-db-instance.sh 2.28
 ```

-* Download and install *BOTH* the sample PostgreSQL database and DHIS 2 WAR file in one go
+* Download and install *BOTH* the sample PostgreSQL database and DataOrb WAR file in one go

 ```
 ./init-full-instance.sh 2.28